 GAMEPLAY – BURNING DOWN THE HOUSE

 The core gameplay of Kill it With Fire is undeniably fun.
 The game offers a fistful of cool and destructive weapons to use and abuse the spiders with.
-And as the game progresses you’ll unlock new items and upgrades to make you a more efficient killing machine, including but not limited to a flame throwing aerosol can, remote explosives, and even a machine gun!
-To go through all the unlocks that you can find would ruin many of the surprises that the game has in store, as I feel that the meat of Kill It With Fire’s entertainment lays in experimentation and exploration.
+And as the game progresses you’ll unlock new items and upgrades to make you a more efficient killing machine, including but not limited to a flame-throwing aerosol can, remote explosives, and even a machine gun!
+To go through all the unlocks that you can find would ruin many of the surprises that the game has in store, as I feel that the meat of Kill It With Fire’s entertainment lies in experimentation and exploration.

-One level, the player will find themselves blasting away at the spiders using one of the game’s many firearms, the next setting deadly traps to take them out.
+One level the player will find themselves blasting away at the spiders using one of the game’s many firearms, the next setting deadly traps to take them out.
 And as none of the spiders have any real weapon resistances of which to speak of, you can go wild!
 In doing so you’ll leave a long trail of destruction in your wake and plenty of spiders who wished they had stayed in bed that morning.

 The player is not penalised for the collateral damage that they leave behind.
-In fact, some side-objectives actively encourage it!
+In fact, some side objectives actively encourage it!
 You can torch every square inch of the level if you so wish; smash everything, shoot it up if you really want to and at no point will you be punished for doing so.
 Which given how easy it is to trash a level, this is greatly welcomed but comes with its own problems.

-Collateral damage can hinder progress with key side-objective items easily getting lost in the carnage.
-While it’s not required to complete all the side-objectives to advance to the next level, they must be completed to unlock each level’s Arachno-Gauntlet.
+Collateral damage can hinder progress with key side objective items easily getting lost in the carnage.
+While it’s not required to complete all the side objectives to advance to the next level, they must be completed to unlock each level’s Arachno-Gauntlet.
 And the Arachno-Gauntlets in turn must be completed to unlock the game’s final challenge.

 THROWING DOWN THE ARCAHNO-GAUNTLET

 With sufficient planning and some of the later levels’ upgrades, they are manageable.
 And as frustrating as they are, it’s never impossible nor unfair.
-At best, often being completed with whatever items that are unlocked in that level.
-At worst, they need the entire level resetting or needing you to reset your entire perks list.
+At best, often being completed with whatever items are unlocked in that level.
+At worst, they need the entire level resetting or need you to reset your entire perks list.
 And whilst the perks you do unlock are fun and useful, resetting them can be a chore.
-You can’t just deactivate an active perk, you need to reset the entire list, and though not tedious is needlessly time consuming.
+You can’t just deactivate an active perk, you need to reset the entire list, and though not tedious is needlessly time-consuming.
 If you are struggling with them, thankfully we do have an Arachno-Gauntlet Guide to help.